EFFECTIVE DATE: 2/28/2019

 Information We Collect Directly From You.
-Most content on the Site is accessible without an account.
-However in order to use the Services on the Platform, you must create an account and become a Subscriber, Signatory or Witness/Participant.
-Different Services require that you provide somewhat different forms or types of information, but in general the minimum mandatory information that you (or, with respect to certain information, a Subscriber creating a Transaction on your behalf) must provide is:
+Most content on the Platform is accessible without an account.
+However in order to use the Services on the Platform, you must create an account and become a Registered User.
+Different Services require that you provide somewhat different forms or types of information, but in general the minimum mandatory information that you (or, with respect to certain information, a Registered User creating a Transaction on your behalf) must provide is:

-The registration process provides Subscribers with a user name and password to enable access to the Services on the password-protected portions of the Platform.
+The registration process provides Registered Users with a user name and password to enable access to the Services on the password-protected portions of the Platform.

-In order to provide certain of the Services, including Notarization and Identity Verification Services, we provide on the Platform a live video link between you and a Provider Notary or Identity Verification Designated Agent, so that the Notary or Agent can interact with you and, as applicable, make determinations about your identity and witness the signing of relevant document(s) (the “Session Video”).
-This means that we will capture images of Subscribers, Signatories, Witnesses and other Participants who make use of the Services and whatever content is displayed during the Session Video.
+In order to provide certain of the Services, including Notarization and Identity Verification Services, we provide on the Platform a live video link between you and a Notary or Identity Verification Designated Agent, so that the Notary or Agent can interact with you and, as applicable, make determinations about your identity and witness the signing of relevant document(s) (the “Session Video”).
+This means that we will capture audio and video of Registered Users who make use of the Services and whatever content is displayed during the Session Video.
 By requesting and participating in the Services, you confirm that all persons depicted in the Session Video are authorized and permitted to participate and have consented to do so.

 Information we collect from Public Sources.

-For Subscribers, Signatories and Witnesses/Participants, as applicable in the specific context of use of the Platform and delivery of Services, in order to verify identification information as part of our legal and contractual obligations, we will collect and review personal information and identity credentials provided by you through use of identity database services provided by third party service providers such as, for example, Lexis Nexis.
+For Registered Users, as applicable in the specific context of use of the Platform and delivery of Services, in order to verify identification information as part of our legal and contractual obligations, we will collect and review personal information and identity credentials provided by you through use of identity database services and tools provided by third party service providers.

 Information Collected by Third Parties.

-We use your personal information for the following purposes, subject to any limitations in applicable law or our contracts with Subscribers and third parties:
+We use your personal information for the following purposes, subject to any limitations in applicable law or our contracts with Registered Users and third parties:

 We have put in place security systems designed to prevent unauthorized access to or disclosure of the personal information you provide to us, and we take all reasonable steps to secure and safeguard this personal information.
 Our Platform's password-protected section requires users to give us unique identifiers such as their user name and password.
 Notarize employees are required to acknowledge that they understand and will abide by our policies with respect to confidential and private information.
 Additionally, we evaluate our third party service providers based upon the type of information they receive and process for our customers and then, based upon our security guidelines, require key vendors to confirm with us their confidentiality obligations and use of security processes.
 Moreover, permissioned access to our databases containing personal information is governed by our internal security policy.